sighupio/module-tracing/docs/CONTRIBUTING.md

 ## Check-label

-This targets verifies that required labels for KFD modules exist in each kustomization file in the repo.
+This targets verifies that required labels for KFD modules exist in each kustomization file in the repository.
 The list of required labels and this check can be found [here](https://github.com/sighupio/ci-commons/blob/main/conftest/kustomization/kfd-labels.md).

 ## Deploy

-To deploy the components available under this module easily, some make targets are bundled in this repo.
+To deploy the components available under this module easily, some make targets are bundled in this repository.
 You can see the available option in the `make help`.
 To deploy a minimal working setup of this module, one could run the following command, which in turn triggers other make targets for individual components: